About Gynecologic Cancer and Sexuality

 How will my partner feel?

 Gynecologic cancer brings on many stresses for both you and your partner.
-Studies have shown that partners care most about their loved one being with them and a part of their lives.
-It is very important to talk with your partner.
+It is very important to talk honestly with your partner.
 It is also important to acknowledge feelings you may have about the changes in your body.
 Just as you want your partner to understand and accept the changes you are experiencing, you will need to assure your partner that you accept their fears, concerns and feelings.
 This takes communication and work, but it can be done.
+If you and your partner are experiencing challenges with these conversations you can contact your care provider for recommendations for counseling.